A blog by Ronny Allan

 Yes.
 When you update yourself below and note the wording from the manufacturer above, it becomes evident that Cabozantinib is probably not a first line treatment.
 Rather it is a tool to be used downstream after current treatments still result in progression.
 The trial was based on those with advanced Neuroendocrine Tumours.
 During that trial, cabozantinib, as compared with placebo, was used on those that had progressed after previous therapy with Lu-177 dotatate or targeted agents, including everolimus or sunitinib.
 The output data looks like it is a great option for those in that position and offers hope.

-Please note the use of the term ‘Extrapancreatic Neuroendocrine Tumors’.
+Please note the use of the term ‘Extrapancreatic Neuroendocrine Tumours’.
 It simply means something that originates outside of the pancreas.

 Announcement of final data from the Phase 3 trial